techraj741/ChatterX/README.md

-# 🚀 ChatterX – Real-Time Anonymous Chat App
+# 🚀 ChatterX – Real-Time Anonymous Chat Application

-ChatterX is a real-time anonymous chat application where users can connect with strangers based on shared interests.
-It enables instant messaging, media sharing, and smooth user matching using WebSockets.
+ChatterX is a real-time anonymous chat platform where users can instantly connect with strangers for one-to-one conversations.
+The application supports interest-based matching, real-time messaging, media sharing, responsive design, and modern UI interactions using WebSockets.

 ---